NomicFoundation/hardhat/packages/hardhat-waffle/README.md

 Note that by default, Hardhat save its compilation output into `artifacts/` instead of `build/`.
 You can either use that directory in your tests, or [customize your Hardhat config](https://hardhat.org/config/#path-configuration).

-## TypeScript support

-This plugin supports TypeScript by following these steps:

-1. Create a `hardhat-env.d.ts` file like this:

-    ``` typescript
-    /// <reference types="@nomiclabs/hardhat-waffle" />
-    /// <reference types="@nomiclabs/hardhat-ethers" />
-    ```

-    If you already have this file, just add those lines to it.

-    Then you have to include that file in the `files` array of your `tsconfig.json`:

-    ```
-    {
-      ...
-      "files": [..., "hardhat-env.d.ts"]
-    }
-    ```

-    using the relative path from the `tsconfig.json` to your `hardhat-env.d.ts`.

-2. Install these packages: `npm install --save-dev @types/mocha @types/chai`

-We also recommend enabling `resolveJsonModule` in your `tsconfig.json`, as it's common to import JSON files directly when using Waffle.

-There's no need to import the Waffle's `solidity` Chai matchers.
-They are automatically imported and initialized by this plugin, including its types.